microsoft/ai-developer/Labs/lab-03.md

 ### Estimated Duration: 50 minutes

 This hands-on lab explores the power of plugins in enhancing LLM development with Semantic Kernel.
 Designed for those new to AI extensibility, the lab guides you through building and integrating plugins to expand the capabilities of your chatbot.
 You will implement a time plugin and a weather retrieval plugin, enabling your AI to access real-time and contextual data beyond its training scope.
 Additionally, you will learn to develop Semantic Kernel plugins in Python and leverage Auto Function Calling to seamlessly chain them together.
-Complete all prerequisites before starting, as the cloud-based environment allows you to complete the lab remotely.

 ## Objectives
 In this exercise, you will be performing the following tasks: